 Currently there is no working train line between Yerevan & Stepanakert.

-If lucky, you may be able to convince a taxi driver to drive you to Stepanakert, otherwise many taxi drivers in Stepanakert might be willing to drive you back to Yerevan, if you're with a few friends for something like $80-$100 U.S you can organise the travel.
+If lucky, you may be able to convince a taxi driver to drive you to Stepanakert, otherwise many taxi drivers in Stepanakert might be willing to drive you back to Yerevan, if you're with a few friends for something like US$80-$100 you can organise the travel.

-The embassy in Yerevan offers Drivers to take you and drive you there and back and take you to the biggest attractions it’s about $100 -$150 doll for person.
+The embassy in Yerevan offers Drivers to take you and drive you there and back and take you to the biggest attractions it’s about US$100 -$150.

 Taxis are available in most cities, with a new north-south road across Nagorno Karabagh making for a smooth and quicker (than you'd expect) ride across the region.
 A handful of marshrutkas are available, but they are not as common as in Armenia and many other parts of the former Soviet Union.
 Aside from these, there are no public transport systems, no car rentals available, and no functioning airports in the region (which is probably too small for air travel anyways).
 If your Armenian or Russian is good, you may be able to hitch a ride for less than a taxi (although don't pay too much less, as these are certainly not affluent people), and you could very easily be invited for dinner with them (in which you should have some gift, especially wine, coffee, or chocolates, and do not offer money) as the people of Nagorno Karabagh are as hospitable as Armenians and Georgians.